redwan528/Remember/README.md

-# Memorize Game iOS App
+# Remember Card Game iOS App

 ## Overview
-"Memorize" is a dynamic and engaging iOS card matching game developed as part of my learning journey in iOS development.
+"Remember" is a dynamic and engaging iOS card matching game developed as part of my learning journey in iOS development.
 This project demonstrates proficiency in Swift, SwiftUI, and applying the Model-View-ViewModel (MVVM) architectural pattern.
 The game features multiple themes, intuitive UI, and a scoring system, offering a fun and interactive way to test memory skills.

 ## Features
 - **Dynamic Themes**: Supports over six distinct themes, each with a unique set of emojis, card count, and color scheme.